semi0naut/dotfiles/windows/readme.md

     * Set the value to `SRV*c:\symbols*http://msdl.microsoft.com/download/symbols`, replacing the first path to where you want the symbols to live.

+* Configure crash dump storage location for projects via the registry.

 ## Enable security updates

 If you don't have an antivirus program, or you do but it's not verified by Microsoft, then you will